Alterya/agents/src/resources/README.md

 * The agent loop - inner agent conversation loop
 * run_config - read more about global config per agent

+* see in the run result for different actions history while running like all the tools and etc...

+* you can stream the result, mainly for user to see the output - token by token or per event.

 ############
 * Model Setting -
 ```